jaredly/jnew/test/posts/announcing-milk.md

 So we increment the `"version"` field in the lockfile, run `milk` again, and now we have a new error!

-`Must provide migrater.
+`Must provide migrator.
 Cannot migrate automatically: config`

-Milk doesn't know how to turn the old config into the new config, and so we need to provide a custom migrator, as a decorator on the type delcaration.
+Milk doesn't know how to turn the old config into the new config, and so we need to provide a custom migrator, as a decorator on the type declaration.
 Here's what this looks like:

 ```
 [@migrate oldConfig => {